beyondessential/palau.lims/docs/backups.md

 [Deployment of the application stack with Ansible](ansible.md) for further information.

-SENAITE uses [collective.recipe.backup][collective.recipe.backup] for the creation and restore of database backups.
+Senaite uses [collective.recipe.backup][collective.recipe.backup] for the creation and restore of database backups.
 This "recipe" is mostly a wrapper around the `bin/repozo` script in Zope buildout, and is especially oriented to Plone applications and the like.

-SENAITE relies on system's [cron][cron] to schedule backups regularly, as well as other maintenance tasks such as database packing.
+Senaite relies on system's [cron][cron] to schedule backups regularly, as well as other maintenance tasks such as database packing.

 ## Database location and files

-SENAITE uses ZODB, an object-oriented database.
+Senaite uses ZODB, an object-oriented database.
 This database has two
 components:

 - filestorage: stores the objects (electronic records)